Phenomenology of a Kinetic Higgs Portal: Phenomenological probes at the LHC and beyond

 This can be contrasted with unitarity constraints from considering elastic $SH$ scattering using the standard techniques of partial wave projection (see e.g.~\cite{Jacob:1959at,DiLuzio:2016sur}).
 Perturbative unitarity of $HS\to HS$ up to the cut-off $\Lambda\sim \text{TeV}$ at leading order can be achieved for choices $|\eta_{KS} | /\Lambda^2 \lesssim 7/\text{TeV}^2$ relatively independent of the choice of $m_S$ where it can be expected to leave phenomenological footprints at the LHC (we will consider $m_S<200~\text{GeV}$, see below).
 An invisible branching ratio can therefore be avoided for $\eta_S\sim 1$ for $\eta_{KS}$ close to the perturbativity limit.

 When viewed as a generic, $\eta_S$-uncorrelated coupling, measurements from invisible Higgs searches impose constraints on the parameter space.
 Firstly, combined fits to the observed Higgs signal strengths are relevant measurements for this region, see, e.g.~\cite{ATLAS:2016neq}.
 Furthermore, searches for invisible Higgs decays from jet or $Z$-associated Higgs production~\cite{Davoudiasl:2004aj,Fox:2011pm,Englert:2011us,Englert:2016knz} as well as weak boson fusion (WBF) production~\cite{Eboli:2000ze} provide direct handles on an invisible Higgs decay.
 WBF typically provides the stronger constraints, and we will focus on this channel in the comparison of sensitivity based on~\cite{ATLAS:2023tkt}, setting an upper limit of 10.7\% on the invisible Higgs branching ratio.
 This limit is comparable to the constraints from a direct fit to on-shell Higgs signal strengths.
 However, these direct experimental signatures can also be extended to the $m_H<2m_S$ regime where the extra scalars can be produced through an off-shell Higgs boson~\cite{Ruhdorfer:2019utl,Englert:2020gcp}.
 Reproducing the limits of Ref.~\cite{ATLAS:2023tkt} and rescaling them with the root of the luminosity, the expected exclusion at the HL-LHC is compared for $\eta_S,\eta_{KS}$ (assuming $\Lambda=1~\text{TeV}$) in Fig.~\ref{fig:wbf}.
 As can be seen, the expected exclusion for the kinetic portal begins to lose perturbative sensitivity around 200~GeV.
-In the following, we will therefore consider $m_S\lesssim 200~\text{GeV}$ and we will assume $\Lambda=1~\text{TeV}$ for definiteness.
+In the following, we will therefore consider $m_S\lesssim 200~\text{GeV}$, and we will assume $\Lambda=1~\text{TeV}$ for definiteness.
 We will revisit the constraints on the invisible decay width below, comparing directly to the indirect constraints that can be obtained in this model at the LHC.
+The impact of $\lambda_S$ on the visible phenomenology is relatively suppressed compared to the impact of $\eta_S,\eta_{KS}$.
+In the following, we will therefore set $\lambda_S=0$ without lack of generality, but will return to non-zero $\lambda_S$ when considering phase transitions in Sec.~\ref{sec:cosm}.